Yanuy/IPMN/README.md

-# Enhanced Financial Fraud Detection System
+# Financial Fraud Detection System

 A comprehensive machine learning system for detecting financial fraud and money laundering in transaction data.
 This system implements advanced feature engineering techniques, graph-based analysis, and multiple classification algorithms to identify fraudulent patterns in financial transactions.